 If you’re an INFP, how many times have you canceled a plan at the last minute?

-Because INFPs are all about passion, the unhealthy ones tend to drop everything that sucks the enthusiasm out of them.
-They don’t realize triumph and they avoid struggles at all costs.
+Because INFPs are all about passion, the unhealthy ones tend to drop everything that sucks their enthusiasm out.
+They don’t realize triumph, and they avoid struggles at all costs.

 It’s not that they really can’t perform tasks.
 They just won’t.
 Forcing them to do a job they started to hate sucks the energy, talent, and motivation out of them.
 They become clumsy, unorganized, and unproductive.